-Getting Crafty at Carine
+Getting Crafty At St Ives Carine

 The Arts and Crafts room at our Carine Village comes alive every Monday afternoon with laughter and chatter, the clicking of a knitting needle and the hum of a sewing machine.
 When walking into the group for the first time you are guaranteed to be greeted by welcoming smiles and see an array of wonderful creations.

 The talent in the room can be quite overwhelming, but the ladies encourage everyone to come down and learn.
 With Deb leading the charge, you’re sure to get the hang of it very quickly.
 Just ask Heather – she was encouraged to come along for a chat and has now created some wonderful items.
 Inspired by the work around her, she got a refresher from Deb on crocheting and decided to crochet a blanket.
 Heather donated the beautiful blanket to a group that Deb belongs to that supports 23 charities so it could find its way to its new home (Heather and Deb are pictured above with the blanket).

 Deb’s quick to shake off any title such as ‘guru’ or ‘leader’ and says she simply loves to help people learn a new skill or technique.
 Down the other end of the table is Julie, introduced as the quilting queen, expertly cutting and stitching away.
 Julie’s quilts are all very impressive – you’d be forgiven for thinking quilting is very complicated but Julie says it’s like all crafts: once you’ve got the hang of it you’re off!

 The ladies often produce items for donation to charities, either as completed pieces such as the beanies they are sending over to a women’s prison in Africa (30 completed to date!), or as knitted squares which will be stitched together to form a blanket.